CAKarlsson/Caf-Click-Kick-Project/README.md

 -   #### The Header

-        - The header shows the contains the name of the establishment and the navigation bar.
+        - The header contains the name of the establishment and the navigation bar.

 -   #### About Us Section